Deadly wildfire near The Dalles being investigated as suspected arson

 Highway 97 has been intermittently closed from the Biggs Junction to the interchange with Highway 197.
 Travelers are advised to check TripCheck to see the latest traffic closures.

-Video shared Wednesday night from Highway 206 shows why some roads are closed.
+Video shared Wednesday night from Highway 206 shows how close the fire is to some of the roads.

 The fire started on Highway 197, just south of the Celilo Converter Station, at around 3 p.m.
 Tuesday, hence the "Substation Fire" designation.